stevearrants/style/docs/prestense.md

 Especially for procedures, think of the user as they follow the steps
 --- they're "in the now."

-> Although the site is reliable, save your work often.
+> Although ArticleExpress is reliable, save your work often.
 >
 > Click Open.
 ARTEMIS displays the file contents.
 >